oceaan-pendharkar/4981A1/README.md

-# template-c Repository Guide
+# HTTP Server Repository Guide

-Welcome to the `c template` repository.
+Welcome to the `HTTP server` repository.
 This guide will help you set up and run the provided scripts.

 ## **Table of Contents**